How to Buy a Home If You Don't Qualify For a Mortgage

 Divvy

-Divvy empowers potential home buyers to choose a property on their own that is available for sale rather than offering them a small selection of often unsatisfactory properties to choose from like most rent-to-own transactions typically do.
+Divvy empowers potential home buyers to choose a property for sale rather than offering them a small selection of often unsatisfactory properties, as most rent-to-own transactions typically do.

-The major difference between Divvy and ZeroDown is the lease duration.
+The significant difference between Divvy and ZeroDown is the lease duration.

 Pros and Cons of Divvy